 The Nuu-chah-nulth Dance Group, perform songs and dances from their traditional territory, which stretches 300 kilometers along the Pacific West Coast of mid Vancouver Island and includes inland regions.
 Under the direction of Bear Charlie and with guidance from elder Edgar Charlie, this urban youth group enjoy learning and sharing the culture representing their Nation.

 Youth performers, representing a variety of First Nations, proudly showcase their cultural teachings and natural talents through song & dance.

-Alex Wells of the Lilwat Nation and represents BC's Interior Salish People located in the rural community of Mt Currie near Pemberton.
+Alex Wells is from the Lil’wat Nation and represents BC’s Interior Salish People located in the rural community of Mt Currie near Pemberton.
 At the age of 13 he began traveling internationally, performing and competing in native dancing.
 Alex is a three time World Champion Hoop Dancer winning the title in 2001, 2002 & 2005.
 The Hoop Dance is a magical story of the creation of life, and is one of the most difficult and advanced dance styles.
 The stories combine the art of the drum and dance with the rich, colourful native culture shared in extraordinary performances.